mozilla-releng/relengdocs/balrog/os-de-support.rst

     xz -c -d updatev3.manifest

 * Sign the mar via adhoc_signing.
 See https://github.com/mozilla-releng/adhoc-signing/blob/main/signing-manifests/bug1835022.yml for a sample manifest.
-* Upload the new signed mar to https://archive.mozilla.org/pub/firefox/releases/custom-updates/ via a bug like bug

 Verify the channel-switching mar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~